Ruotong-Betty-Zhang/identify-malnutrition-model/README.md

 - **Feature Alignment** — shows how input features matched the model’s expected features

 The **Comparison** tab provides side-by-side views and aligns class labels across A & B.

+# Suggestion of Future Work
+## Improvement on Data Augmentation
+The data augmentation algorithm used in this project does not improve much on the recall score of the minority class.
+This might be caused by the overly imbalanced dataset, or the algorithm invented some non-existent relationship between features.
+A better data augmentation algorithm would make the identified features more convincing.

+## Better Longitudinal Analysis
+The longitudinal analysis method used in this project is overly simplified.
+A better analysis of a dataset with even assessment intervals and including more features other than the numerical features may allow models to capture underlying relationships between features and malnutrition risk.